16 Healthy Chopped Salad Recipes That Are Anything but Boring

 Kale and Falafel Salad with Toasted Pine Nuts

 Got a few leftover veggies hanging around?
 This recipe is a great way to use them up.
-Toss your spare red onion, fresh herbs, and spinach into this easy kale salad recipe for a tasty lunch or dinner.
+Toss your spare red onion, fresh herbs, and spinach into this easy delicious kale salad for a tasty lunch or dinner.
 To speed this recipe along, you can use frozen falafel or, if you’re feeling ambitious, make your own!

 French Chopped Salad

-We can’t promise that making this chopped salad will turn you into a French chef, but it will bring a taste of France to your kitchen.
+We can’t promise that making this fresh chopped salad will turn you into a French chef, but it will bring a taste of France to your kitchen.
 Packed with fresh ingredients like green beans, romaine lettuce, and English cucumbers, this salad just gets better with each bite.
 Top it off with a French-inspired homemade vinaigrette with Champagne vinegar, honey, and fresh tarragon.

 Winter Bulgur Salad with Olive Dressing